iemkek/SAP_Conversational_AI_Assignments/README.md

 # Assignment 5 - Business Partner lookup on S4/HANA
+So now we can create a business partner through the chatbot.
+To check the business partner number you have received, we will create a business partner lookup functionality.

 At the end of this exercise we want to achieve the following functionality:
 ![Business Partner lookup result]()